-At the same time, the book contains numerous weaknesses which tend to undermine its essential premises.
+At the same time, the book contains numerous glaring weaknesses which tend to undermine its essential premises.
 Two of these weaknesses become apparent from the title itself.
 First, the title No Shortcut to Success suggests a contrast between one or more shortcuts which will not lead to success, and a clear path that will lead to success.
 I surmise from the text that the author would likely define success roughly as "establishing Christ-centered churches that are sufficiently mature to multiply and endure among peoples who have had little or no access to Jesus's message" (p.
 42).
 If so, I concur.
 However, he fails to offer any current example of success that employs the model he proposes.
 He presents his model thoroughly and clearly, with biblical backing and hortatory use of "should" and "must."
-But he makes absolutely no mention of anywhere this model has been fruitfully applied within the past 100 years.
+But absolutely no mention of anywhere that this model has been fruitfully applied within the past 100 years.
 That alone should give readers serious pause.
-The title speaks of success, but the model championed offers no evidence of any current or recent success whatsoever.
+The title speaks of success, but the model championed can offer no evidence of any success whatsoever.

 In ironic contrast, he acknowledges that the church planting models he labels as "shortcuts" (CPM and DMM) have in fact resulted in a "proliferation of success stories that fill bookstores" (p.
 41).
-While the CPM/DMM paradigm offers abundant evidence of fruitful church planting ministry, Rhodes' model presents no evidence of gospel fruit since the 19th century.
-One wonders Rhodes' opinion of the non-CPM/DMM approaches that yielded many churches planted during the whole 20th century, as their absence seems a glaring omission.
+While the CPM/DMM paradigm is producing a proliferation of success stories (available to interested readers), Rhodes' model presents no success story since the 19th century.
+Jesus said, "by their fruit you will recognize them."
+So in the absence of any evidence, a discerning reader can rightfully come away dubious that Rhodes' model will lead to what he calls "success" among the unreached in the 21st century.